canthefason/go-watcher/README.md

 When you run the command it starts watching folders recursively, starting from the current working directory.
 It only watches .go and .tmpl files and ignores hidden folders.

 ##### Rootpackage (God mode on)
-  `goldorf -c config -rootpackage github.com/username/somerootpackagename`
+  `goldorf -c config -run github.com/username/somerootpackagename`

+When your GOPATH is set, you can run your apps via their package names with -run parameter.
+By default it watches the underlying folder with subfolders.

+  `goldorf -c config -run github.com/username/somerootpackagename -watch github.com/username`

-For the cases where your app depends on a few packages that are still WIP, and you want to watch all the changes including those packages, you can pass a root package name to goldorf.
+For the cases where your app depends on a few packages that are still in development, and you want to watch all the changes including those packages, you can pass a different package name for watching with -watch parameter.

-Micro management of the watched packages are not supported.
+Micro management of the watched packages are not supported yet.
+So you cannot exclude any folders.

 ## Name inspiration